How to use patchclampplotteR

 with raw data that has been previously imported.
 As your project goes on, you will eventually be appending new data onto your existing datasheet, but if you are starting completely fresh, use a blank.csv

 WARNING!!
-If you are starting with a blank
+If you are starting from an empty

 .csv